thoughteer/figma-static-localizer/README.md

 #### Troubleshooting

 If translation fails, you will see the list of untranslatable nodes right in the UI.
-For each untranslatable node we provide
+For each untranslatable node you will get
 - a hyperlink to it
-- a translation error description
+- a full error description

-The plugin will also suggest a list of phrases that should be translated in order to complete the translation.
+The plugin will then also suggest a list of phrases that should be translated in order to complete the translation.

 ### Currency conversion

 - Select components to convert
+- Invoke this plugin
+- Go to the `Conversion` tab
 - Specify a configuration for known currencies
-- Specify the source and target currency codes
+- Specify source and target currency codes
 - Hit `Convert currency`

 ![](screenshots/currency-conversion-before.webp)